Celebrating our Limb Difference and Rare Disorder community.

-Every week we will share an amazing, unique friends story.
-If you have a warrior you’d like featured, be sure to contact us.
+Sharing amazing, unique friends stories is just one way to build community and raise awareness.
+All of our stories are different and unique, none of them are the same.
+There is strength in sharing our journeys.
+If you have a story you’d like featured, be sure to contact us.
 We would love to share their story.

 Present without a trace…